 About the Institute

 Faculty: Our program is taught in a uniquely international and culturally rich environment, combining the excellence of Cornell Law School faculty and international guest lectures.
 To assure relatively small classes and to provide an opportunity for meaningful student-faculty interaction we generally limit student enrollment to less than 100 attendees.

-Curriculum: The Summer Institute emphasizes the study of international law and institutions, as well as U.S. and other legal systems in a comparative context.
+Curriculum: The program emphasizes the study of international law and institutions, as well as U.S. and other legal systems in a comparative context.
 In addition to the broad range of course offerings, we provide optional non-credit French language lessons.
 We encourage you to devote time to developing your proficiency in French during your stay in Paris.

-The Summer Institute sponsors private guided tours to the Palais de Justice (the site of France's highest court in the ordinary court system), the Conseil d'État (the "supreme court" in the French administrative court system), the French National Assembly, the French Senate, and the International Chamber of Commerce's International Court of Arbitration in Paris.
+The program sponsors private guided tours to the Palais de Justice (the site of France's highest court in the ordinary court system), the Conseil d'État (the "supreme court" in the French administrative court system), the French National Assembly, the French Senate, and the International Chamber of Commerce's International Court of Arbitration in Paris.